davwheat/thomasr.me/_projects/r-magiccap.md

     - '<a href="https://github.com/MagicCap/MagicCap.me" target="_blank" rel="noopener noreferrer">view code</a>'
 ---

-Since improved by various other contributers, I created the website for MagicCap - a free and open source screenshot capture utility for macOS and Linux
+Since improved by various other contributers, I created the website for MagicCap, a free and open source screenshot capture utility for macOS and Linux